heytanix/Email_Spam_Checker/README.md

 # Email_Spam_Checker
-Identifying emails that are to be classified as
+Identifying emails that are to be